Competitor reviews

 6. Junkluggers — Best for donation-focused removal

 Junkluggers positions itself as the eco-friendly alternative, partnering with local charities to donate reusable items instead of landfilling them.
 They operate 30+ franchise locations primarily on the East Coast and in major metros.
 Pricing is volume-based with on-site estimates — expect $200–$600+ depending on the load.
-Junkluggers scores well on Yelp (their Manhattan/Brooklyn location has 364 reviews) but coverage is limited compared to 1-800-GOT-JUNK or College Hunks.
+Junkluggers scores well on Yelp in major metros but coverage is limited compared to 1-800-GOT-JUNK or College Hunks.

 • Average job: $200–$600+